Indigenous Makers in Ontario: Local Small Businesses to Support now

-Ontario is full of creative, innovative and hard working local makers and producers, many of which are Indigenous owned and operated.
-These makers and artisans are producing amazing one-of-a-kind products that weave their traditions and history throughout their businesses, and integrate the values of their First Nations communities into their craft.
+Ontario is full of creative, innovative, hard-working local makers and producers, and some amazing Indigenous-owned small businesses.
+Weaving their traditions and history throughout their businesses, these makers and artisans are creating one-of-a-kind products that are some of the best in the region, while integrating the values of their First Nations communities into their craft.

 Beam Paints